Synthetic private probe

 Configure the private probe with the service URL that corresponds to the data cell of the SolarWinds Observability organization.
 The connection with SolarWinds Observability is encrypted and minimum TLS 1.2 is required.

-The Private Probe can be run in one of two ways, as a docker container or through Kubernetes.
+The private probe can be run in one of three ways, through the Agent plugin, as a docker container, or through Kubernetes.

 -